-The purpose of this section is to outline the rate payment options and processes, the support provided to ratepayers facing hardship and the issues that Council must consider in making its decision when reviewing these payment options and hardship provisions with fairness, compassion, confidentiality and compliance with statutory requirements.
+The purpose of this section is to outline the rate payment options and processes that are in place in relation to payment of rates.
+It also includes the support provided to ratepayers facing hardship.
+Council must consider fairness, compassion, confidentiality and compliance with statutory requirements when reviewing these arrangemnts.